-Our Midrange Vi Heimerdinger deck list guide features the best Legends of Runeterra deck list for the Season of Plunder (May 2020).
+Our Midrange Vi Heimerdinger deck list guide features the best Legends of Runeterra deck list for the Season of Fortune (July 2020).
 Our Midrange Vi Heimerdinger guide also contains Mulligan advice, card combos and strategy tips.

 If you’re looking for a rundown of the best decks Legends of Runeterra has to offer, check out our Legends of Runeterra Best Decks page!

 Midrange Vi Heimerdinger aims to take advantage of a fairly slow playstyle and its ability to stifle enemy actions.